Farmers Market Insurance as a Risk Management Tool

 These factors shouldn’t dissuade a market from purchasing insurance.
 Rather, they are a necessary caution that insurance doesn’t address all concerns.

-- Can I save money on insurance by simply hosting a safe, low-risk farmers market?
+- Can I save money on farmers market insurance by simply hosting a safe, low-risk farmers market?

 - I require all my vendors to carry insurance.
 Why does the farmers market itself need insurance if all the vendors have coverage?